tharzen/php-interpreter/DEV.md

 Please install `ts-node` for directly running typescript files.
 The install command is `npm install -g ts-node`.

+You might have to possibly delete the `package-lock.json` file before running `npm install` with admin priviledges.

 And then in the root directory, run `ts-node src/main.ts`.
 It will run the `main.ts` which is the entry file for the php-interpreter right now.

 ## Display